The 7 Best Fishing Games for Nintendo Switch

 This is truly my favorite title in this list.
 It’s whimsical and charming, yet still hits all the right marks for a solid Nintendo Switch fishing game.
 This is a game that’s suitable for experienced fishing fans and new players alike.

-There’s heaps of great anime games on the Nintendo Switch, and Fishing Fighters stands out from the bunch as one of the most unique to me.
+There’s heaps of great anime games on Switch, and Fishing Fighters stands out from the bunch as one of the most unique to me.
 It’s a lot of fun to play through, and ideal for fishing fans who are looking to switch up their usual game picks.

 You play through the game as Kaito, who is entering a legendary fishing tournament on Mizugami Island after receiving a letter about it from his father.
 From there, you’ll encounter heaps of colorful characters and challenges as competitors battle it out.